 My problems were not over yet because as I emptied the first bag of leaves the rubber strap that attaches the bag to the machine snapped and I had to put on my thinking cap to figure out a solution.
 In the end the problem was solved with a cable tie secured firmly with the aid of a pair of pliers.

-With the leaves taken care of I was able to get a look at what was happening in the front garden and to review the plans for a complete overhaul.
+With the leaves taken care of I was able to get a look at what was happening in the front garden and to analysis the plans for a complete overhaul.
 Everything in the front garden is going to be removed and replaced with raised beds made with railway sleepers.
 At least that is the plan for the moment but is subject to change if I get any better ideas.